FC 26 vs FC 25: Full Comparison of Gameplay Changes

 Enforcer: A physical attacker who excels at controlling the ball through shielding and initiating contact while dribbling.

-These new PlayStyles add a fresh layer of depth to squad building.
+These new PlayStyles add a fresh layer of depth to FC squad building.
 You're no longer just looking for pace; you're looking for a striker with the 'Precision Header' PlayStyle for your crossing tactic, or a defender with 'Aerial Fortress' to counter them.

 Conclusion